taingusmg/aws-solutions-architect/architectural-best-practices/design-resilient-architectures/case-study-001.md

-A company's cloud architect has set up a solution that uses Amazon Route 53 to configure the DNS records for the primary website with the domain pointing to the Application Load Balancer (ALB).
-The company wants a solution where users will be directed to a static error page, configured as a backup, in case of unavailability of the primary website.
+> A company's cloud architect has set up a solution that uses Amazon Route 53 to configure the DNS records for the primary website with the domain pointing to the Application Load Balancer (ALB).
+The company wants a solution where users will be directed to a static error page, configured as a backup, in case of unavailability of the primary website."

-- Solution

-    To achieve the solution where users are directed to a static error page in case the primary website is unavailable, you can implement **Route 53 health checks** combined with **failover routing**.
+- To achieve the solution where users are directed to a static error page in case the primary website is unavailable, you can implement **Route 53 health checks** combined with **failover routing**.
 This way, if the primary website becomes unavailable, Route 53 will automatically route traffic to the backup (static error page) hosted on Amazon S3.

     Here is a step-by-step solution: